Flone-dnb/nameless-engine/README.md

 git submodule update --init
 ```

-If you've never used CMake before:
+Then, if you've never used CMake before:

-When installed, clone/download this repository and create a `build` directory next to this file, open created `build` directory and type `cmd` in Explorer's address bar.
+Create a `build` directory next to this file, open created `build` directory and type `cmd` in Explorer's address bar.
 This will open up a console in which you need to type this:

 ```
 cmake -DCMAKE_BUILD_TYPE=Debug .. // for debug mode